 - 1/4 cup lard, cold

 - 2/3 cup warm water, about 98 to 100 degrees F

 In the bowl of a food processor fitted with the bottom blade, add the flour, salt and pulse 2 to 3 times to combine.
-Add in the cold lard and butter and pulse until the mix resembles cornmeal-like texture, 5 to 6 (20-second) pulses.
+Add in the cold lard and pulse until the mix resembles cornmeal-like texture, 5 to 6 (20-second) pulses.
 Add the warm water and pulse until a dough ball forms.
 (I like to do this by hand also.
 I think it yields a softer dough).